coolshaurya/Database-Quotes-JSON/README.md

+# Database Quotes JSON

-JSON file with more than 5000+ famous quotes.
-Below there are some example, using jQuery, on how to work with this file.
+## JSON file with more than 5000+ famous quotes

+### Below there are some examples, using jQuery, on how to work with this file

 ```javascript
 //return array of all quotes with 12 words max